The outbreak of the coronavirus (COVID-19) continues to be a rapidly evolving situation.

 King’s Lynn Festival

-Latest information about other upcoming events will be posted on our social media channels and on our events page.
+Latest information about other upcoming events will be posted on our social media channels.

 Freedom of Information requests